nimitsarup/OraclesSample/readme.txt

+Steps to run project:
+1. npm install

+Need 4 terminals:
+1. Run testrpc
    truffle develop
+2. Run Ethereum-Bridge
    node bridge -a 9 -H 127.0.0.1 -p 9545 --dev
-(OAR = from the above !!!)
+   (OAR = from the above goes into the contract - should not be different ideally !!!)

-truffle compile;truffle migrate --develop --reset
+3. Compile and install the contract truffle compile;truffle migrate --develop --reset

-npm run start
+4. Run webpack and connect to http://localhost:3000  (if running in chrome, disable metamask) npm run start